oroinc/documentation/commerce/configuration_guide/landing_commerce/design/design_theme/index.rst

 OroCommerce Design: Theme
 =========================

-In your Oro application, you can control and customize the front store look and feel.
+In your Oro application, you can control and customize the storefront look and feel.

 This can be done on three levels -- globally, per organization and website.